 Our Vincentian volunteers visit the homes of those needing help to offer spiritual, emotional and material assistance.
 In-home visits offer the personalized care to determine the extent of the need, the validity of the request, and develop a plan to move toward stability.
 One of our goals is early intervention with the hope of preventing homelessness for our clients.

-The mission of the Society of St. Vincent de Paul, Council of Northern Kentucky is to lead women and men to join together to grow spiritually by offering person-to-person service to those who are needy and suffering.
+The Society of St. Vincent de Paul, Council of Northern KY is a network of friends, growing in holiness and building a more just world through personal relationships with and service to people in need.
 The most important part of our mission is to provide hope to those in need.
-One can survive without material goods but when you have lost hope that tomorrow will be better than today, you have lost everything.
+One can survive without material goods, but when you have lost hope that tomorrow will be better than today, you have lost everything.